-“The Compleat Tsuribito” is my personal blog featuring offshore and freshwater fishing, photography, recipes for the discerning angler-cook, Japanese culture and history relating to fishing, eating out and life in general as an English expat living in Tokyo.
+“The Compleat Tsuribito” is my personal blog featuring sea and freshwater fishing, recipes for the angler-cook, Japanese culture, eating out and life in general in Tokyo.

 I originally named this blog ‘Fishing Japan’, but after finding an older website with the same name, have renamed mine Compleat Tsuribito.
-The name is a queer compact of Izaak Walton’s 1653 classic treatise on sport fishing, ‘The Compleat Angler’ and the Japanese word for angler, tsuribito.
+The name is a compact of Izaak Walton’s 1653 classic treatise on sport fishing, ‘The Compleat Angler’ and the Japanese word for angler, tsuribito.
 Despite Walton writing over three centuries ago, I consider his philosophy as relevant to fishing today as it was then.
-His eloquent and optimistic style of writing, complete with flowery song, poetry and references both Classical and biblical, makes quite excellent reading.
-There are men who go out fishing as an occasional past-time, and then there are men who love fishing as much as their human relatives, and indulge it when and wherever possible as an obssession.
-Walton very clearly belonged to the latter variety, and one can feel his good-natured and immense enthusiasm for fishing on every page of his book.

 “…but he that hopes to be a good angler, must not only bring an inquiring, searching, observing wit, but he must bring a large measure of hope and patience, and a love and propensity to the art itself; but having once got and practised it, then doubt not but angling will prove to be so pleasant, that it will prove to be, like virtue, a reward to itself” from The Compleat Angler (Walton, 1653)